mappite/aGotino/README.md

   - **`±info`**        display current settings
   - **`±debug`**       enable verbose output

 blanks are ignored and can be omitted.
-768 NGC objects up to mag 11 are in memory.

 > WARNING: watch your scope while slewing!
 > There are no controls to avoid collision with mount,